wso2/docs-apk/en/docs/setup/uninstall.md

-# Uninstall APK Components
+# Uninstall Kubernetes Gateway Components

 !!!
 Note
-    Uninstalling APK and any other components from the cluster involves deleting APK related data, configurations and CRDs from the cluster.
+    Uninstalling Kubernetes Gateway and any other components from the cluster involves deleting Kubernetes Gateway related data, configurations and CRDs from the cluster.
 Ensure that you back up any important data or configurations before proceeding with the rest of this guide.

-## Uninstall APK
+## Uninstall Kubernetes Gateway

 ### Check Status of Current Installation

-To view details about your existing APK installation, use the following command.
+To view details about your existing Kubernetes Gateway installation, use the following command.

 ```
 helm list -A